New rules on collective redress will allow EU consumers to come together to fight domestic and cross-border cases of unlawful practices.

 The European Commission should consider creating a European Ombudsman for collective redress, to deal with cross-border class actions at EU level.

-Once the whole Parliament and Council have formally approved the agreement, EU countries will have two years to transpose the directive into national law and an additional six months to start applying its provisions.
+EU countries have two years to transpose the directive into national law and an additional six months to start applying its provisions.